oloBion/Retip/README.md

 ## Get started

-To use Retip, an user needs to prepare a compound retention time library in this format (link).
-The input file needs compound name, InChiKey, SMILES code and experimental retention time information for each compound.
+To use Retip, an user needs to prepare a compound retention time library in the format below.
+The input file needs compound Name, InChiKey, SMILES code and experimental retention time information for each compound.
 The input must be an MS Excel file.
 Retip will use this input file to build a the model and will predict retention times for other biochemical databases or an input query list of compounds.
 It is suggested that the file has at least 300 compounds to build a good retention time prediction model.

 Input file view :